Demarcus Dobbs: College career

 As a true freshman in 2006, Dobbs was redshirted, giving him an extra year of eligibility.
 The following season, in 2007, he appeared in all 13 of Georgia's games, recording his first collegiate tackle against Hawaii in the 2008 Sugar Bowl.
 He mainly saw playing time on special teams for Georgia.

 In 2008, as a redshirt sophomore, Dobbs made his first career start against Central Michigan, where he recorded a career-high four tackles and an interception, which he returned 78-yards for a touchdown.
-Against Arizona State, he recorded his first college sack, as well as a forced fumble.
+Against Arizona State, he recorded his first college sack and a forced fumble.
 He finished the season with four total starts, 19 tackles, two sacks, and two interceptions.
 The following season, he became a starter for the Bulldogs, starting in all 13 games for the team.
 He recorded a career-high 39 tackles, recording four tackles on three occasions.
 He also tallied 4.5 sacks for Georgia.
-As a senior in 2010, started in 10 of 13 games, recording 28 tackles.
+As a senior in 2010, he started in 10 of 13 games, recording 28 tackles.
 He matched his career-high of four tackles in three games during the season.

 Dobbs received the Joseph E. Espy football scholarship three times during his five seasons at Georgia and graduated in December 2010 with a degree in consumer economics.

 Professional career

 San Francisco 49ers

-After going undrafted in the 2011 NFL Draft, Dobbs signed as an undrafted free agent with the San Francisco 49ers.
+After going undrafted in the 2011 NFL draft, Dobbs signed as an undrafted free agent with the San Francisco 49ers.
 After impressing during training camp, he made the 49ers' final roster.
 He was one of two undrafted free agents retained by the 49ers after final cuts, with the other being fellow defensive tackle Ian Williams.

-During the 2012 preseason, Dobbs began playing the tight end position, in addition to his usual spot on the defensive line.
+During the 2012 preseason, Dobbs began playing the tight end position and his usual spot on the defensive line.

 On August 14, 2013, the NFL announced that Dobbs had violated the NFL's policy on substance abuse and would be suspended for the first game of the 2013 regular season.
 He was waived on November 4, 2014.

 Seattle Seahawks

-After being waived from the 49ers, Dobbs signed with the Seattle Seahawks.
+After being waived by the 49ers, Dobbs signed with the Seattle Seahawks.
 He re-signed with the Seahawks on March 29, 2015.